 Creating hygiene care packages to Australia's most vulnerable communities

-A fortnightly program full of meaningful discussion and team bonding.
+A monthly program full of meaningful discussion and team bonding.
 Different topics and guest speakers.

 Flood Crisis Appeal

 In mid to late March 2021, extreme rainfall in Australia’s east led to almost unprecedented flooding

 Homeless Outreach Programs

 It’s a sad fact that homelessness is on the rise in Australia and there were almost 38,000 people in NSW in the Census who were classified as being homeless

 We are very proud of our respite program, where once a month a number of our volunteers visit the My Home Disability Centre

 The ‘Soup Kitchen’ initiative sees our regular volunteers combine with other members of the community who generously give